wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.17 =
+* updated the shortcodes menu in the TinyMCE editor for compatibility with Wordpress 4.3
+* removed the no-longer-needed 'jquery-form' requirement, which was clashing with some other plugins.
+* several minor bugfixes and code improvements
+* some code changes to improve speed
+* new multiline option for text fields
+* some minor code changes required for the planned EWZ-Rating plugin for on-line judging of images uploaded via EntryWizard.
 = 1.2.16 =
 * Fixed a display issue that occurred when an image field was appended to the previous column in the layout
 * Changed to work with Wordpress 4.2